mattuz/TDDE25-SC2-bot/README.md

 In order to run the code, right file name "main.py" in the project panel on the right and select "Debug main".
 This will run the code in "main.py" and start Starcraft II.
-You can now edit the code in "main.py" by double-clicking on it.
+You can also edit the code in "main.py" by double-clicking on it.